 - Give the child time to communicate: When asking questions, give the child time (an additional 3-5 seconds) to respond before repeating the question.
 Consider repeating the question using slightly different words, for example, “Where is the dog?” - “Can you find the dog?” - “Do you see the dog?”
 A young child may only be able to attend to one action, communication exchange, or person at a time.
 Adults should identify specific strategies to encourage a child’s responses to interactions and should understand the timing of a child’s response.
 Specifically, when engaged in an activity, some children need more time and visual or auditory prompts to shift attention to the speaker, signer or person who is using Cued Speech.

-- Give the child the opportunity to visually inspect items: Some children who are DHH need time to visually inspect items before asking questions, making comments, or responding to the questions or comments of others.
+- Give the child the opportunity to visually inspect items prior to communicating: Some children who are DHH need time to visually inspect items before asking questions, making comments, or responding to the questions or comments of others.

-- Teach the child auditory awareness: To develop their listening skills children who are DHH need consistent use of amplification devices and specific instruction.
+- Encourage the child to attend to the auditory environment: To develop their listening skills children who are DHH need consistent use of amplification devices and specific instruction.
 They need clear auditory access to communication with others in their environment.
 Competing background noise should be eliminated or reduced so that children can maximize their understanding within the context of social interactions, expectations, and communication with others.

 - Check frequently for understanding: The child may be focused on visual aspects of the environment but may not be following conversations or other auditory inputs so may miss out on auditory information.
 Some children who are learning to use auditory information may be distracted by sounds in the environment while they are visually attending to an activity.
 The teacher should give instructions in the child’s primary mode of communication.